perminder-klair/cms-core/README.md

 - solution for sysphus for multi editors
 - png files not uploading
 - upload limit more then 1mb
-- media to have categories
-- on new model generate categories
 - fix htaccess with some servers